openSUSE/news-o-o/_posts/2014-06-10-command-line-tuesdays-part-one.markdown

 ---
 author: Nenad Latinović
+comments: true
 date: 2014-06-10 16:48:27+00:00
 layout: post
 link: https://news.opensuse.org/2014/06/10/command-line-tuesdays-part-one/
+slug: command-line-tuesdays-part-one
-title: "Command Line Tuesdays - Part One"
+title: Command Line Tuesdays - Part One
+wordpress_id: 18067
 categories:
 - Distribution
 ---

 Here we are geekos, back in action!
 Sorry it's been a while, but let me just assure you we're back on track, raging to meet the deadlines and to, well, have some fun :)